Blog

 By Dennis Gibson, MD, FACP, CEDS

-Gastroesophageal reflux disease (GERD) is a chronic condition characterized by the reflux of stomach contents into the food pipe (esophagus).
+GERD is a chronic condition characterized by the reflux of stomach contents into the esophagus, causing a range of symptoms, including:

 • Heartburn (painful burning sensation in the middle of the chest/esophagus)